 Management of metastatic colorectal cancer (mCRC) of the liver presents a complex challenge to oncologists and multidisciplinary treatment teams.
 Selective internal radiation therapy (SIRT) with SIR-Spheres® Y-90 resin microspheres administered by interventional radiologists is an approved local therapy for the management of mCRC liver tumours.
-Approximately 80,000 doses have been administered in more than 1,090 treatment centres worldwide.
+Over 100,000 doses have been administered in more than 1300 treatment centres worldwide.

 In addition, new data from an array of large, multi-centre, international studies support expanded use of SIR-Spheres Y-90 resin microspheres in appropriate patients.